Kolin63/chubby/README.md

 passed to scp.
 Therefore, any and all scp arguments are valid for Chubby to use.
 For the same reason, Chubby can copy files on the same machine, over an SSH connection, or over an SCP connection (scp://)

--n      Don't read from a file.

--f file
-        The name of the file to read from.
-Defaults to '.chubby'.
-The search for this file starts in the current working directory, and continues to check in the parent directory until it reaches ~ or /.